 Adult Social Care and Health Development of the Health and Wellbeing Board and relationships with the NHS and private providers.
 Strategic leadership of social care services and safeguarding for adults.
-Development of an integrated health and social care economy in Birmingham.
+Development of an integrated health and social care economy in Birmingham and neighbouring local authorities around the STP.
 Public Health Leadership on public health services, working with the Health and Wellbeing Board to reduce health inequalities.
+Healthy Communities Healthy living through sport and leisure services.